-Ocean Beach Hospital & Medical Clinics has a financial assistance/uncompensated care policy.
+Ocean Beach Hospital and Medical Clinics have a Financial Assistance / Uncompensated Care Policy.
 This policy contains the guidelines for patients to follow if they need any assistance with payment of their hospital bills.
-This policy applies to those who do not have insurance AND to those who have insurance, and is based on income level.
+This policy applies to those who do not have insurance AND those who have insurance and is based on income levels.
 Please ask at the admitting area or the Business Office for a copy of the guidelines and an application.
 Completed applications should be sent or delivered to the Business Office.

-Hospitals that are nonprofit and recognized as 501(c)(3) organizations, including Public Hospital District 3 of Pacific County, shall limit amounts charged for emergency or other medically necessary care provided to individuals eligible for assistance under this Financial Assistance policy to not more than the amounts generally billed to individuals who have insurance covering such care and may not collect “gross charges” from such individuals.
+Hospitals which are nonprofit and recognized as 501(c)(3) organizations (including Public Hospital District 3 of Pacific County) shall limit amounts charged for emergency or other medically necessary care provided to individuals eligible for assistance under this Financial Assistance policy to not more than the amounts generally billed to individuals who have insurance covering such care and may not collect “gross charges” from such individuals.
 See requirements WAC246-453-040 and WAC 246-453-050 and IRS 501(r).
 All individuals receiving services are charged the same amount per the prospective method of charging.
 All services are charged and billed utilizing a hospital chargemaster and CMS coding guidelines.
 This financial assistance update is effective beginning January 1, 2018.

 To apply for financial assistance a completed application, including all required documentation must be returned to the Ocean Beach Hospital Business Office.
 The required documentation is listed on the application.

-- All services must be medical necessary as defined by the ordering or treating provider.
+- All services must be medically necessary as defined by the ordering or treating provider;

-- Complete the Financial Assistance / Uncompensated Care application.
+- Complete the Financial Assistance / Uncompensated Care application; and,

 - Provide all documentation requested.